Microburst detection and avoidance

 The following images come from several papers out of the Lincoln Lab.

 Notice that in the earlier part of a microburst’s life cycle the rain is all aloft.
+It will not meet the “HIGH criteria in that windshear guidance above!
 Now consider how your radar is set.
 If you are following what most pilots do, setting just a few degrees up to remove terrain, you are, literally, under-scanning the threat!
 You will pick up next to nothing.
 Assuming that the Delta 191 crew was using “standard” techniques, they would not have been painting much on their radar until it was too late.
 On final, you are below the rain, or maybe just a bit is starting to fall in a thin line that winds its way through the updrafts – sort of a path-finder for the larger mass.
 Your radar is picking up nothing of significance and you can visually see the runway.
 All looks great!
 It is literally “suckering” you in.
 Then you get too close to avoid it and the mass comes down.
 Look at the next couple of images.

 You do not want to be underneath one of these as it collapses on top of you!
 Going back to the vertical profile, below is an image a downburst (you can see my post here for more background on it).
 Can you tell where you want to scan for the danger?